-For installations via AWS please refer to the KNIME Business Hub on AWS Marketplace guide.
+For installations via AWS please refer to the KNIME Business Hub on AWS Marketplace guide, for installations via Azure please refer to the KNIME Business Hub on Azure Marketplace guide.

 The following sections cover the prerequisities for single node and multi node installations.